RynoXLI/PSL/project1/project1_report.md

 After excluding variables and identifying the remaining categorical variables, the rest of the preprocessing is handled by the `sklearn.pipeline.make_pipeline` API, which allows provides convenient and clear preprocessing functions.
 First, we split the data into categorical and numerical partitions with `sklearn.compose.make_column_selector`.
 Then we encode categorical data and transform numerical date with `sklearn.compose.ColumnTransformer`.
 Finally, these columns are concatenated and output for model fitting.

 The preprocessing pipelines diverge at the numerical transformation step, depending on which model is being fit:
-* For the regression model, the numerical variables are transformed.
+* For the linear regression model, the numerical variables are transformed.
 * For the tree model, we do no further transformation of numerical variables.